Here we’ll talk about the differences between glass and plastic bottles for your e-liquid, the various materials available and their pros and cons.

 HDPE – High-density polyethylene.
 A very common plastic used in many different applications, from milk bottles to fuel tanks for vehicles.
 HDPE is defined by a density range of 0.930-0.970 g/cm3.
 It can withstand higher temperatures and is less reactive than LDPE.

 PET – Polyethylene Terephthalate.
-The strongest, most rigid and least reactive of the plastic bottles used for vaping.
+The strongest, most rigid and least reactive of the plastic bottles used for e-liquid.
 Commonly used for short fill bottles.